sgerpdx/dashboard-server/README.md

 - /notes -- Meant for recording miscellaneous info for personal use.
 Not yet implemented in client.
 - /news -- Runs a simple fetch to external [Mediastack](https://mediastack.com/) API for news.

-As of yet user account/auth functionality has not been added to this code.
+At present user account/auth functionality has not yet been added to this code.